-HIST 50963 - Historiography and Bibliography

-The major historians of the past, changes in the interpretation and philosophies of history and the major bibliographic sources utilized in the writing of history.
+HIST 50963 - Historiography and Bibliography (3.00-6.00) The major historians of the past, changes in the interpretation and philosophies of history and the major bibliographic sources utilized in the writing of history.

-HIST 50970 - Special Studies in History

-Special Studies in History.
+HIST 50970 - Special Studies in History (1.00-20.00) Special Studies in History.
 (NWH or WH)

-HIST 70303 - Reading Seminar in European History A readings seminar in which students read widely in the important works on
+HIST 70303 - Reading Seminar in European History (3)

-A readings seminar in which students read widely in the important wo various issues and interpretations of European history.
+A readings seminar in which students read widely in the important works on various issues and interpretations of European history.

-HIST 70453 - Seminar in Asian History
+HIST 70453 - Seminar in Asian History (3)